 Nancy Beers oversees The CDP Early Recovery Fund, which focuses on supporting vulnerable populations in 10 states in the Midwest, following a disaster.
 Before joining CDP, Nancy was Senior Director of Disaster Services for Lutheran Social Services of Minnesota where she led disaster long-term recovery work and Camp Noah, a nationally acclaimed trauma recovery program for children.
 A long-time advocate for children and families, Nancy also served as a court advocate for children for the State of Minnesota.
 An expert on issues related to children and the trauma caused by disasters, she is frequently called to speak and write on the issue, and provide training to disaster professionals.

-Nancy is a member of the Disaster Case Management sub- committee for the National Voluntary Organizations Active in Disaster (VOAD) and served as Vice President of Minnesota VOAD.
-She holds a bachelor of science degree in chemistry and biology from Gustavus Adolphus College in St. Peter, Minn.
+Nancy was a member of the Disaster Case Management sub- committee for the National Voluntary Organizations Active in Disaster (VOAD) and served as Vice President of Minnesota VOAD.
+She holds a bachelor’s degree in chemistry and biology from Gustavus Adolphus College in St. Peter, Minn.

 Anna R. Hurt has more than eight years of experience as a writer and editor.
 Most recently, she worked as a public affairs specialist for the Army, which included editing print products and developing social media and strategic communication plans.She holds a B.A. in Political Science and a M.A. in Security Studies, both from Kansas State University.
 Her area of emphasis in graduate school was Southwest Asia and the Middle East, and her major research papers were focused on the areas of gender in terrorism and ethnic conflict.
 She chose to shift gears professionally from public service to private NGO work because of her belief that it is important to approach the world’s problems from the ground up – people cannot build secure and stable countries when they do not have a roof over their heads or food in their stomachs.She grew up in Shawnee, Kan., and currently lives in Raleigh, North Carolina.
 In her free time, she loves to play softball and volleyball and is an avid runner.